 The very outer repeat block can be replaced with a forever loop, and at that point, we can have a few more repeat loops inside, each holding in the code that will dictate how many seconds to wait until our clones go from “hiding” to “showing” phases which makes for a tricky scrolling look.

-Make a Scrolling Game in Scratch
+Make a scrolling game in Scratch

 In this tutorial, we showed you how to improvise commonly used blocks, such as glide, clone, hide, show, etc., and build a sophisticated scrolling game.
 With little effort and a clear-cut objective, we have accomplished a lot.
 In other words, it is the logic behind the code that drives and simplifies complexity.
 An idea, plan, and creativity are all part of logic, and when combined, great apps are built.
+Up next, see how to make a clicker game on Scratch.

 Written by Sandra Dizdarevic, a Create & Learn instructor with 6 years of experience teaching STEM to children in the 3rd through 11th grade.
 She has an Undergraduate as well as a Masters Degree in Management Information Systems from UNO.